H. M. S. Richards

-Harold Marshall Sylvester Richards Sr. (August 28, 1894 – April 24, 1985), commonly known as H. M. S. Richards, was a well-known Seventh-day Adventist evangelist and author.
+Harold Marshall Sylvester Richards Sr. (August 28, 1894 – April 24, 1985), commonly known as H. M. S. Richards, was a well-known Seventh-day Adventist, Pioneer in radio evangelism, Teacher, and author.

 Born in Iowa, he is most famous for founding the Voice of Prophecy radio ministry and was a pioneer in religious radio broadcasting.
 His ministry inspired broadcasts in 36 languages on more than 1,100 stations, and Bible courses in 80 languages offered by 144 correspondence schools.

 Early life

 Richards began his ministry as a tent preacher when he was 17.
 His brother worked as a driver for then Senator Warren G. Harding.
 Harding invited him to see a demonstration of the newly invented radio.
 Richards came to view radio as a way to bring the Gospel to nations.
 He came to California during the Great Depression and made radio broadcasts starting in 1929, when he gave a 15-minute guest sermon on KNX in Los Angeles.
 He noted that every six days 1,000,000 more people come into the world.
 He viewed the radio as a way of keeping up with these new additions to the human race.

 Richards married Mabel Annabel Eastman in 1920, and they had 1 daughter and 3 sons.
 He died in 1985 at the age of 90.
 In 1940, Richards ran on a very limited budget.
 By contrast, in 1980, he had a $6 million budget and a staff of researchers to help him avoid early foibles.